viniciuspjardim/synth-test/README.md

 `C, C#, D, D#, E, F, F#, G, G#, A, A#, B`

-In this class each of this notes are represented by a number from 0 (C note) to 11 (B note).
+In this class each of this notes is represented by a number from 0 (C note) to 11 (B note).
 This 12 notes represents an octave.
 Each octave ends in a B note, then a new octave starts (C note).